AnthonyEdmonds/govuk-laravel/docs/configuration.md

 You can enable them by setting the corresponding config value to `true`.

-#### Favicons
+### Favicons

-The `favicons` key allows you to provide the name of the blade which contains your favicons.
+The `favicons` key allows you to provide the name of the blade which contains your list of favicons.